Queensland Public Service Salary Scales 2025–2026

 About Queensland Public Service Salary Scales

-The Queensland Public Service uses a structured classification system to determine salary levels for public sector employees.
-Salaries are regularly reviewed and updated through enterprise agreements and government determinations.
+The Queensland Public Service uses a structured classification system with 10 classification levels to determine salary for public sector employees — from AO2 ($57,845$64,272) up to Senior Officer Grade C ($167,107$192,816).
+Salaries are reviewed and updated through enterprise agreements and government determinations.

 Key Information